Jahia/jcrestapi/README.md

 meaning that the property only has a single value.
 Having this field allows for easier processing of properties on the client side without having to examine the property's definition.

+// todo: add a section on how references are handled

 #### Examples

 An example of the `jcr:uuid` property of a `/sites/mySite` node. `jcr:uuid` is defined by the JCR specification as